Statistical Learning Guarantees for Compressive Clustering and Compressive Mixture Modeling: Introduction

 \section{Introduction}

 \rev{Motivated by the need to handle large-scale learning in streaming or distributed contexts with limited memory, we studied in a companion paper \citepartone\ a general {\em compressive learning framework} based on a generic sketching mechanism, using empirical averages of a random feature function to compress a whole training collection into a single {\em sketch} vector.
-Learning from such a sketch is expressed as (generalized) moment fitting problem.
+Learning from such a sketch is expressed as a (generalized) moment fitting problem.
 Statistical learning guarantees control the excess risk of the overall procedure, provided the used random feature function satisfies certain properties with respect to the considered learning task.
 The size of the sketch can also be controlled.}

-\rev{For compressive clustering, aka compressive k-means \citep{Keriven2016}, and compressive Gaussian mixture modeling \citep{Keriven2015,keriven:hal-01329195}, good empirical results have been obtained with compressive statistical learning using {\em random Fourier moments}, i.e. using empirical averages of random Fourier features \citep{Rahimi2007}.
+\rev{For compressive clustering, also known as compressive k-means \citep{Keriven2016}, and compressive Gaussian mixture modeling \citep{Keriven2015,keriven:hal-01329195}, good empirical results have been obtained with compressive statistical learning using {\em random Fourier moments}, i.e. using empirical averages of random Fourier features \citep{Rahimi2007}.
 Based on the general framework of \citepartone, we establish that these empirical results are supported by statistical learning guarantees controlling the excess risk and the sketch sizes as a function of the problem dimensions.}

-\rev{ For {\bf compressive clustering} in dimension $\sampleDim$, we demonstrate that a sketch of size} with $\PCAdim$ the prescribed number of clusters, $R$ a bound on the norm of the centroids, $\sep$ the separation between them, and $C$ some universal constant, is sufficient to obtain statistical guarantees. \rev{To the best of our knowledge these are the first guarantees of this kind.}
+\rev{ For {\bf compressive clustering} in dimension $\sampleDim$, we demonstrate that a sketch of size} with $\PCAdim$ the prescribed number of clusters, $R$ a bound on the norm of the centroids, $\sep$ the separation between them, and $C$ some universal constant, is sufficient to obtain statistical guarantees. \rev{To the best of our knowledge these are the first guarantees of this kind: while there is a substantial literature on asymptotical and nonasympotical guarantees on convergence rates for clustering \cite{pollard1982central,chou1994distortion, linder1994rates, bartlett1998minimax, antos2005individual, antos2005improved, fischer2010quantization, Levrard:2013ho}, they are based on the full data while our focus is on analyzing {\em sketched} clustering.}